-Like sewing up a seam, there are many ways to run a weld bead along a joint.
+Like sewing up a seam, there are several ways to run a weld bead along a joint.
 Yet unlike tailors, welders frequently need to perform their work in an awkward position.
-And along with the personal discomfort, gravity affects how molten metal gets deposited.
-If you're welding overhead (i.e. reaching up to apply the weld), for instance, you've got to move fast or the weld metal will end up on your face shield, and not in the joint.
-After preparing a joint for welding and dialing in the right machine settings, welders use a variety of techniques and hand strokes available to get the job done.
+Gravity also plays a role in how molten metal gets deposited between metal plates or pipe sections.
+If you're welding overhead, for instance, you've got to move fast or the weld metal will end up on your face shield, rather than in the joint.
+After preparing a joint for welding, selecting the appropriate rod (if stick welding) and choosing the right machine settings, a welder must use a certain kind of hand stroke (and the right speed) to get the bead down properly.

 Generally speaking, torch manipulation is much the same whether you're feeding the weld pool with a separate filler rod, or using a wirefeed or stick electrode.
 (If you're not already familiar with welding processes, click here for an overview.)
 Below you'll find a description of the four most common bead types used both in the shop and field:

-This is a straightforward, easy to perform bead in which you either "drag" (pull) or push the torch across the joint with minimal (if any) side-to-side movement.
-Dragging means the electrode is pointed back towards the puddle.
+This is a straightforward bead in which you either "drag" (pull) or push the torch across the joint with minimal (if any) side-to-side movement.
+Dragging means the electrode is pointed back towards the puddle, leading it.
 This enables maximum penetration and a robust-looking weld.

 Stringer beads are generally not very wide and can be used in any welding position.
 Even though you're moving in a straight line, it's still important to make sure you get "tie in" with the toe of the weld on either side.
 Remember, the object of welding is not just to fill a joint with new metal.
 It's critical to get fusion between the weld and the base metal.
-Sometimes, moving the torch along slowly enough so the weld puddle flows over both sides of the joint is all it takes.
-Other times a slight side to side manipulation is necessary, as illustrated below:
+Sometimes, moving the torch along slowly enough so the weld puddle flows over both sides of the joint is all it takes to achieve good fusion.
+Other times a slight side-to-side manipulation is necessary, as illustrated below:

 Again, the side-to-side manipulation is slight.
-Otherwise you'd have a weave bead.
+If you move too far from side to side, you'd have a weave bead.
+(See below.)
 Stringer beads are also used in hardfacing, a surfacing operation that helps extend the life of scoops, fenders, plows and other exterior metal parts on industrial equipment.
-Here the beads are not meant to fuse the base metal, but to create a protective surface over it.
+Here the beads are not meant to fuse with the base metal, however, but to create a protective surface over it.

 For wider welds, you can weave from side to side along a joint.
-For a fat joint, weaving is the fastest way to knock off a weld.
+For a fat joint, weaving is the fastest way to knock off a welding assignment.
 This is especially true in the case of groove welds on thick stock.
 Weaves are also common on fillet welds.

-There are different types of weaves, and every welder has his or her favorite.
-It can be a zig-zag, crescent or curlycue.
+There are different types of weaves, of course, and every welder has his or her favorite.
+Your hand can perform a zig-zag, crescent or curlycue technique.
 Besides allowing a wider bead, weaving is used to control heat in the weld puddle.
-Moreover, you'll generally want to pause on each side of the weld to achieve good tie in and prevent undercutting of the edges.
-When you move across the center of the joint, however, you'll generally want to hurry.
-Otherwise you may end up with a high crown.
+Besides that, you'll usually want to pause on each side of the weld to achieve good tie in and prevent undercutting of the edges.
+When you move across the center of the joint, however, you'll want to hurry.
+Otherwise you may end up with a high crown (i.e. a bulge in the middle).
 It's better to have a flat or just slightly convex weld face when you weave.

 A triangle weave is useful when you need to fill a steep pocket.
-In vertical-up welding, it allows you to build a sort of shelf, which keeps the molten metal from sliding downward.
+In vertical-up welding, for instance, this weave technique allows you to build a sort of shelf behind the puddle, which keeps the molten metal from sliding downward.

 To keep the puddle from overheating or expanding, you can try a semi-circle weave, with the center point or your stroke crossing the front of the puddle (or just ahead of it).
-If you want more heat in the puddle, weave the semi-circle (or crescent) back through the puddle, as shown in the drawing above.
+If you want more heat in the puddle, weave the semi-circle (or crescent) back through the puddle, as shown in the previous drawing.

-Weaving in the overhead position, can be a challenge, since gravity can pull the molten metal out of the weld.
+Weaving in the overhead position can be a challenge, since gravity tends to pull the molten metal out of the weld.
 Even with practice, laying down an overhead weave bead a half inch or wider can be a tall order.
-But welders learn to do it, since weaving saves time (compared to stringers).
+But welders learn to do it, since weaving saves time when compared to stringer beads.

-On open groove welds, a stick welder typically performs a whipping motion with his or her wrist on the root pass, the first weld operation performed.
-The objective is to fuse the work plates together at the bottom with a flat bead of weld metal.
-The most common stick electrodes for this task are E6010 and 6011 "fast-freeze" rods, used on low-carbon steel.
+On open groove welds, a stick welder typically performs a whipping motion with his or her wrist on the root pass, which is the first weld operation performed.
+The objective here is to fuse the work plates together at the bottom with a flat bead of weld metal.
+The most common stick electrodes for root passes on low-carbon steel are E6010 and 6011 "fast-freeze" rods.